robert-boulanger/improve-web-server/development.md

 ### Bundling

-Run `yarn gulp vscode-reh-web-linux-x64-min` to create production-ready distributable from sources.
+Run `yarn gulp vscode-reh-web-linux-x64-min` or `yarn gulp vscode-reh-web-darwin-arm64` to create production-ready distributable from sources.
 After the build is finished, you will be able to find the `vscode-reh-web-linux-x64` folder next to the repository folder (one level up from where you executed the command).
 In this folder, under `bin/` you will find a `openvscode-server` script: your entrypoint to the OpenVSCode server.

 #### Different platforms and CPU architectures